-The pairing of honey with pistachios and creamy mascarpone will make this cake a new favorite in your recipe repertoire.
+Matching honey with pistachios and creamy mascarpone will definitely make this cake a new favorite in your recipe repertoire.
 To make ahead, cover and refrigerate the cake.
-Add the topping just before serving.
+Add the topping right before serving.

-Once the chops are dipped in the honey mixture, place them in the fridge a few minutes for the marinade to thicken and soak into the pork before cooking.
-Serve the chops with Sweet Beet Chutney for a hearty sweet and savory meal.
+Once the chops are dipped in the honey mixture, place them in the fridge a few minutes for the marinade to thicken and seep into the pork before cooking.
+Serve the chops with Sweet Beet Chutney for a hearty, sweet and savory meal.

 The lemony cheesecake center and fresh raspberries make this a springtime-perfect coffeecake.
-To prevent the raspberries from sinking into the batter, they're added to the cake halfway through baking.
-Fresh berries adorn the top.
+So the raspberries do not sink into the batter, the cake is partially baked.
+Berries are then gently pressed into the top.

-Slather honey on these bacon skewers to achieve a sultry sweetness that mixes perfectly with the savory smoke of whatever bacon you like best.
+Slather honey on these bacon skewers to achieve a sultry sweetness that mixes superbly with the savory smoke of whatever bacon you like best.

-This juicy burger is sure to liven up any backyard cookout with the perfect mix of savory and sweet crunch.
-Ground ham loaf (equal parts ground ham and ground pork) replaces beef in this Hawaiian-style burger.
+This burger is sure to liven up any backyard grill out with the perfect mix of savory and sweet with a juicy crunch.
+Ground ham loaf (equal parts ground ham and ground pork) replaces beef in the Hawaiian-style burger.

 Fresh and filling is the perfect way to describe this easy dinner salad.
 Express your salad style by substituting fish for chicken, zucchini or carrots for cucumbers, halved cherry or grape tomatoes for sliced tomatoes, and pitted Kalamata or ripe olives for green olives.

-This recipe is so easy -- there's no blending in butter or rolling.
-Here, the biscuits are studded with blueberries for breakfast, but they're just as good for dinner when made without berries and sugar.
+This recipe is so easy -- there’s no blending in butter or rolling.
+Here the biscuits are studded with blueberries for breakfast, but when made without berries and sugar they’re just as good for dinner.

-After a friend told Prize Tested Recipes winner Mildred Smith that one of her favorite sweets was bread pudding, Mildred came up with this decadent brunch idea.
-Use whichever cake or yeast-raised doughnut you like.
+After a friend told PTR winner Mildred Smith that her favorite sweets were bread pudding, Mildred came up with this decadent brunch idea.
+Use whichever type of doughnut you like, cake or yeast-raised.

 Hello, leftovers!
-Making quesadillas is a tasty way to make use of yesterday's home-cooked chicken, beef, or pork -- roasted in flavorful juices.
+Quesadillas are a tasty way to make use of yesterday's home-cooked chicken, beef, or pork -- roasted in flavorful juices.
 When using pork or chicken, substitute a thick barbecue sauce for the salsa.